alexdisdier/deliveroo/README.md

 This is a clone of the Deliveroo website (for the restaurant Pain Quotidien) built with React.
 All rights reserved to Deliveroo & Roofoods Limited.

-You will find two branches:
+You will find three branches:

 - **master** optimized version using react hooks and testing
 - **initial** original version